 As technology takes up a more significant role in our day-to-day lives, the scope and depth of the data gathered by businesses, service providers, and governments continue to grow.
 Every organization now wants to tap into the data they collect to generate insights that power their decision-making.
 This is the reason data science is gaining widespread adoption across industries.

 As a business leader, there are some things you should know about data science.
 We have highlighted the most significant below.
+A data science course can help you master the concept.
 But first, let’s understand what data science entails.

 A Quick Overview of Data Science